IEEE-VIT/.github/profile/README.md

 </p>

 <h3 align="center">
-For the month of July <a href="https://youtu.be/rxGiCjewhEs">🍃</a>
+For the month of October <a href="https://youtu.be/TN2J7ezPGT0">🛸</a>
 </h3>

 <p align="center">
-We're heading back to school this month!
-More opportunities for brainstorming and collaboration mean only one thing - exciting new projects!<a href="https://youtu.be/ms3m8AtaKO4">🏈</a>🧑‍🚀
+Hacktoberfest is upon us yet again!
+And with it, spooky season!
+Our two favorite things!
+We've got a multitude of projects covering an assortment of domains coming your way over the next few days for Hacktoberfest, so stay tuned! <a href="https://youtu.be/h1trO_Js2CA">👾</a>🧑‍🚀
 </p>